Jaxelr/Blog/source/_drafts/fomodiction.md

 2. Keep the usual ratio to determinehow much time is consumed.
 3. Determine which moments to skip the activity and focus on other relevant activities (Think of details...).

 #### Thursday, February 15th, 2018:

 I consciously checked my rss feeds at least 10 times today.
-These are the ones i remember vividly today:

     - When i woke up.
     - After shower.
     - Bathroom break